Tecton is a Feature Platform for the enterprise:

 The Feature Store is a core component of the Feature Platform.

-Features can also be defined as transformation pipelines managed by Tecton.
+Features in Tecton are typically defined as transformation pipelines managed by Tecton.
 This brings many benefits such as:

 - Feature definitions as code